Everything you do as provider org walks a fine line between privacy and efficiency. And nowhere is the balancing act more difficult than with faxing.

 - Highly adjustable Archive settings

-The Private Fax Cloud consists of fully managed fax server and reporting VMs on a self-hosted or third-party virtual private cloud (most commonly Azure or AWS).
+The Private Fax Cloud platform comprises fully managed fax server and reporting VMs on a self-hosted or third-party virtual private cloud (most commonly Azure or AWS).
 The solution uses cloud telephony for reliable delivery with fair and flexible billing.

 Regardless of the virtual server host, your full implementation will take one week or less, inclusive of end-to-end privacy protocols and most third-party integrations.
 Even in the case of highly complex inbound fax workflows, the implementation period rarely exceeds one month.

-If your current fax cost, efficiency, or reliability are falling short, then the Private Fax Cloud is likely to deliver ROI quickly.
+If your current fax security, cost, efficiency, or reliability are falling short, then a Private Fax Cloud implementation will deliver ROI quickly.
 To determine whether or how it fits your organization, please contact us today.